dhivyapadmanaban/California_Wildfires/README.md

 ### Data Preprocessing

-**1. Data load :** We have used Python pandas to load data from the following sources into two different dataframes.
+**1. Data load :** We have used Python pandas to load data from the following sources into two different data frames.
 We have retrieved weather and other geographical data through API to get more information about the past weather conditions , so that we can make analyse and make better predictions.

 **2. Removal of data duplication :** We have consolidated the data from various sources by removing duplicates to maintain accuracy and to avoid misleading statistics.